cicerojones/pcset-theory/README.md

 a similar graphical environment, allowing the user to hear and explore the relationships would be ideal.

+## Update
+There is now (<2015-04-28 Tue>) a new direction to this project, which was originally written entirely in Common Lisp.
+Take a look at the .org files for the most recent modifications and development.

 ## General Explanation
 A suite of functions for dealing with a new, relatively-esoteric concept in the relatively esoteric world of post-tonal music